Broad coalition attends teach-in on Israel lobby ahead of AIPAC conference

 The most fun was the talk by former Congressmen Nick Rahall and Jim Moran.
 These guys were congressmen for a reason.
 They are likeable, funny street-talking guys.
 They are also principled.

 Rahall left Congress two years ago, but he still keeps a close watch; and he said that the numbers are getting better for Palestinians.
 It used to be they only got a few votes, now they are getting 50 to 80.
-The new ambassador to Israel David Friedman got historic opposition in the Senate, 46 votes.
+The new ambassador to Israel David Friedman faced historic opposition in the Senate, 46 votes on Thursday.
 Eighty congresspeople voted against the condemnation of Obama’s abstention on the settlement resolution at the UN.
-“Look at those 80 votes, those 46– thank em, email em,” Rahall said.
-They are courageous.
+“Look at those 80 votes, those 46– thank em, email em,” Rahall said, because those politicians are courageous.

 Menachem Begin and Ariel Sharon then refused to meet with the congressional delegation.
 Rep. Elliott Levitas of Georgia, a Jewish member on the trip, had refused to meet with Arafat but he said that if the Israeli leaders didn’t meet the whole Co-Del there would be hell to pay.
 They met.
 Rahall had seen cluster bombs being used, and he told Ariel Sharon you can’t use cluster bombs in a civilian setting, that’s the agreement with the U.S.

-Moran told about his awakening.
+Jim Moran told a moving story about his awakening.
 He was one of a group of young Virginian politicians whom AIPAC sent over to Israel for a “fun” trip back in the 80s.
 He was then deputy mayor of Alexandria.
-The other guys were at his level, but two others also ultimately went to Congress.
+The other guys were at his level, but he and two others ultimately went to Congress.
 That’s because AIPAC is engaged and knows who the young bench is.
-Moran was deeply moved by that trip.
+Moran was deeply stirred by the trip.
 He spent so long at Yad Vashem “I delayed the whole bus, I couldn’t get it out of my mind what I saw there.
 I became a firm supporter of Israel.
 That was my paradigm.”
-So he bought the whole story.
 In 1991 he voted to give Israel loan guarantees for settlement building.
 He regrets that now.
 A Jewish activist told him he was anti-humanitarian, and it got under his skin.

 Then S. Daniel (Slim-Fast) Abraham of the Center for Middle East Peace and Sara Ehrman, Hillary Clinton’s guru, sent him over to the West Bank.
-Moran met Arafat and asked him if it was true that he had cried when he heard of Yitzhak Rabin’s murder.
-Yes, Arafat said.
+Moran met Arafat and said he had heard that Arafat had cried when he learned of Yitzhak Rabin’s murder.
 Why?
 Arafat said:

 “Yitzhak was the only Jew who ever treated me like I was a man.”